preston/hsp-marketplace-documentation/hsp-project/docs/api.md

 For autodeployment to be possible, this Configuration MUST contain a Task resource for each line item.
 Configurations MUST reference a single Build (and transitively exactly 1 Image).
 Therefore, Configurations and Tasks MUST ONLY require a single Build to operate.
 This may change in the future; however, it is not recommend as doing so complicates the entire functional model.

 ##Configuration State Tracking
-One of the more advanced use cases for a Marketplace is fully automated, autowired Service deployment from an external environment into a local platform environment.
-For a Marketplace to provide intelligent search and filter capabilities for users, it therefore must have some notion of what existing Services are present, regardless of the management system responsible for managing the hosting environment.
+One of the more advanced use cases for a Marketplace is fully automated, autowired Product deployment from an external environment into a local platform environment.
+For a Marketplace to provide intelligent search and filter capabilities for users, it therefore must have some notion of what existing Products are present, regardless of the management system responsible for managing the hosting environment.
 Each User MAY declare 0..* Platforms that SHOULD correspond to the environments integrated with that Marketplace instance.
 Each Platform MUST have a distinct name (relative to that User), which in turn contains 0..* Instance resources.
-Each Instance refers to the specific Build of the Service running in that Platform environment and contains a JSON field for configuration information set by the Platform agent at runtime.
-In this initial version of the Marketplace API, there is no ability to define local Services that are not otherwise known to the Marketplace.
+Each Instance refers to the specific Build of the Product running in that Platform environment and contains a JSON field for configuration information set by the Platform agent at runtime.
+In this initial version of the Marketplace API, there is no ability to define local Products that are not otherwise known to the Marketplace.
 This may change in the future.

 ##Endpoint Overview
 A complete list of endpoints defined by this specification, including all applicable noun/verb combinations, is provided in plaintext format within the accompanying ballot package.
 This “routes” file is useful for quickly understanding the scope of effort required for implementation and/or consumption.

 ##Resource Commonalities
 Please read and understand this section in entirety prior to the subsequent Endpoints section.
 It is required for successful implementation.
-The entire Marketplace API applies a consistent view of RESTful service design with a mission of optimizing ease of consumability for applications developers.
+The entire Marketplace API applies a consistent view of RESTful product design with a mission of optimizing ease of consumability for applications developers.
 A few general principles apply to all resource types.

 4.1.4 Endpoint Noun-Verb Paths
 For a given resource “foo”, paths are always lowercase and plural.
 Table 1 shows the way resource paths are constructed and the Role permission required to use it.
 This pattern is repeated for every type of resource unless otherwise noted.